prashant114606-zz/open-weather/README.txt

 -------------
-* The APPID which is required to make use of this module can be get from openweathermap.org and it is configurable and corresponding configuration settings are available at admin/config/user-interface/openweather.Enter your APPID over here and if the APPID entered is wrong you can get an error which can be seen under dblog.
+* The APPID which is required to make use of this module can be get from openweathermap.org and it is configurable and corresponding configuration settings are available at admin/config/services/openweather.Enter your APPID over here and if the APPID entered is wrong you can get an error which you can see under dblog.

-* To use this module you can go to admin/structure/block and click on place block where you can find a bolck called Current Weather Block.
+* To use this module you can go to admin/structure/block and click on place block where you can find a bolck called Open Weather Block.

 * You can find the weather status using following types of input field.
 City name